Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

 Examples~\ref{ex:msfem-lin-dofe} and~\ref{ex:msfem-cr-dofe} show that a \DOF-extended local problem is typically equivalent to a PDE with boundary conditions on~$S_K$.
 Under reasonable assumptions, these problems have a unique solution as required by Def.~\ref{def:sampling-space-OS-dofe}.
-This is not the case for \DOF-continuous problems, for which one finds some boundary conditions on~$ \partial S_K$ (because the degrees of freedom of test functions in~$V_{K,0}$ are prescribed on~$S_K$) and another set of conditions on~$\partial K$ that are explicitly imposed through the degrees of freedom on~$K$ in~\eqref{eq:sampling-space-pde-OS-dofc}.
+We have seen in Examples~\ref{ex:msfem-lin-dofc} and~\ref{ex:msfem-cr-dofc} that this is not the case for \DOF-continuous problems, for which one finds some boundary conditions on~$ \partial S_K$ (because the degrees of freedom of test functions in~$V_{K,0}$ are prescribed on~$S_K$) and another set of conditions on~$\partial K$ that are explicitly imposed through the degrees of freedom on~$K$ in~\eqref{eq:sampling-space-pde-OS-dofc}.
 Well-posedness is not obvious in general, and cannot always be deduced from well-posedness of the \DOF-extended counterpart~\eqref{eq:sampling-space-pde-OS-dofe}.
-See Examples~\ref{ex:msfem-lin-dofc} and~\ref{ex:msfem-cr-dofc} for concrete local problems.
-We now address the well-posedness of \DOF-continuous problems in more detail in Sec.~\ref{sec:os-glue-correctors}.
+We address the well-posedness of \DOF-continuous problems in more detail in Sec.~\ref{sec:os-glue-correctors}.
+The advantage of \DOF-continuous oversampling is that it imposes certain continuity properties on the multiscale basis functions, and we will see in Sec.~\ref{sec:gen-num} that it yields better numerical approximations than \DOF-extended oversampling.